ArtemisRS/hunllef/README.md

 - Hunllef accuracy and defence rolls take into account its stats
 - Supports Piety/Rigour/Augury as well as Eagle Eye and Mystic Might (which are coupled with Steel Skin)
-- Tornado spawn frequency
-- The time taken for healing
+- Accounts for tornado spawn frequency, time spent healing, and an estimate of other lost ticks
-- The ability to tick eat attacks from Hunllef
+- Has the ability to tick eat attacks from Hunllef
-- Set a maximum time for a run to take to be counted as a success
+- Can set a maximum time for a run to take to be counted as a success
 - Histogram produced for food used and kill times

 Limitations: